Giordano Bruno: In fiction

-Bruno features as the hero of the Giordano Bruno series of historical crime novels by S.J.
-Parris (a pseudonym of Stephanie Merritt).
-The series consists of the novels Heresy (2010), Prophecy (2011) Sacrilege (2012), Treachery (2014), Conspiracy (2016) and Execution (2020), along with three prequel novellas.
+Bruno features as the hero of the Giordano Bruno series (2010–2023) of historical crime novels by S. J. Parris (a pseudonym of Stephanie Merritt).

-Appearances in music
+In music

 Hans Werner Henze set his large scale cantata for orchestra, choir and four soloists, Novae de infinito laudes to Italian texts by Bruno, recorded in 1972 at the Salzburg Festival reissued on CD Orfeo C609 031B.

-Robert Ashley intones in his Perfect Lives (1983): "Giordano Bruno.
-I think they burned him.
-He was too... positive."